-- 10. Mr Birch's evidence can be summarised this way: - (a) In his opinion, from the 1100m to the 1000m of the race, the appellant rode Farnan too aggressively.
-He pointed out from the film of the race the appellants vigorous use of his arms in pushing the horse forward and in advance of Rothfire in this section of the race.
+- 10. Mr Birch's evidence can be summarised this way: - (a) In his opinion, from the 1100m to the 1000m of the race, the appellant rode vigorous use of his arms in pushing the horse forward and in advance of Rothfire in this section of the race.
 He considered that this vigorous riding was sustained for so long it was a culpable error under the rule.